AGumbert/EEG-Data-Processing/README.md

 and Voltage_Map_Generator.m, to become useful for the InfoPos project.

-Acknowledgements to Edward Wlotko and Arim Perrachione for providing an initial MATLAB processing script, preprocess.m, that helped Andrew to set up participant data.
+Acknowledgements to Edward Wlotko and Arim Perrachione for providing an initial MATLAB script, preprocess.m, that helped Andrew with some processing steps.
 This includes functionality such as accepting a list of subject ids, creating directories to store outputs, performing high/low pass EEG filtering, and the bin/epoch processes.